 a) Look for a global clocking declaration in the enclosing module, interface, checker or program scope.
 If found, the lookup terminates with the result being the event expression of that global clocking declaration.
 If not found and the current scope is the design element scope, the lookup terminates and shall result with an error.
 Otherwise, proceed to step b).

 MK> Do you mean “design element scope” or top level module ?
 Any module, checker, program etc is a design element scope.

+EC> Perhaps say “design level” or “$root”?

 b) Look for a global clocking declaration in the parent module/interface/checker scope of the enclosing module/interface/checker/program instantiation.
 If found, the lookup terminates with the result being the event expression of that global clocking declaration.
 Otherwise, continue up the hierarchy until a global clocking declaration is found or the design element scope is reached.
 If no global clocking declaration is found and the design element scope is reached, the lookup terminates and shall result with an error.

 MK> Again it should be ‘top level module’ in place of ‘design element scope’.

+EC> But the global clock could be declared in $unit which is not top-level module.
+Perhaps use $root context?

 When $global_clock is used in a sequence declaration, a property declaration, or as an actual argument to a named sequence instance, a named property instance, or a checker instance, its call site shall be considered as if after the application of the rewriting algorithm defined in F.4.1, which flattens properties and sequences, and substitutes actual arguments to sequence, property and checker instances for their corresponding formal arguments.
 As a result, when a property or a sequence declaration containing a reference to $global_clock is instantiated in an assertion statement, the hierarchical lookup rules described above shall be applied from the place of the assertion statement appearance in the source description, not from the point of the sequence or the property declaration.
 Similarly, when $global_clock is used in an actual argument of a checker instance, the lookup rules shall be applied after the substitution of the actual argument in place of the corresponding argument inside the checker body.